greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_enable_replicated_table"></a>optimizer\_enable\_replicated\_table

-When GPORCA is enabled \(the default\), this parameter controls GPORCA's behavior when it encounters DML operations on a distributed replicated table.
+When GPORCA is enabled \(the default\), this parameter controls GPORCA's behavior when it encounters DML operations on a replicated table.

-The default value is `on`, GPORCA attempts to plan and execute operations on a distributed replicated table.
-When `off`, GPORCA immediately falls back to the Postgres Planner when it detects distributed replicated table operations.
+The default value is `on`, GPORCA attempts to plan and execute operations on a replicated tables.
+When `off`, GPORCA immediately falls back to the Postgres Planner when it detects replicated table operations.

 The parameter can be set for a database system, an individual database, or a session or query.